Inteli-College/2024-1B-T08-EC06-G02/README.md

 ## 🧑‍🎓Integrantes:
 - <a href="https://www.linkedin.com/in/caio-teixeira-paula/">Caio Teixeira de Paula</a>
 - <a href="https://www.linkedin.com/in/cec%C3%ADlia-alonso-gon%C3%A7alves-3aa4bb271/">Cecília Alonço Gonçalves</a>
-- <a href="https://www.linkedin.com/in/eduardo-henrique-dos-santos/">Eduardo do Santos</a>
+- <a href="https://www.linkedin.com/in/eduardo-henrique-dos-santos/">Eduardo dos Santos</a>
 - <a href="https://www.linkedin.com/in/josevalencar/">José Vitor Alencar</a>
 - <a href="https://www.linkedin.com/in/lidiamariano/">Lídia Cruz Mariano</a>
 - <a href="https://www.linkedin.com/in/murilo-prianti-0073111a1/">Murilo Prianti</a>